 We are a Gospel church

 The Gospel is the good news of an event.
 The event is that Jesus Christ died for our sins, and that he rose again on the third day.
-It is good news because we are sinners, alienated from God and in ourselves without any hope of rescue from God’s righteous judgment which is coming in all men.
-But all those who look to Jesus for Salvation will be saved.
-Those who by faith are joined to Jesus Christ are justified, adopted, sanctified and live in hope of the resurrection of the dead and glorification.
+It is good news because we are sinners, separated from God and in ourselves without any hope of rescue from God’s righteous judgment.
+This judgment is coming on all.
+But those who look to Jesus for salvation will be saved.
+Those who by faith are joined to Jesus Christ are justified, adopted, sanctified, and live in hope of the resurrection of the dead and glory.

 We are a Baptist church